mihirkurdekar/RAGonManifestos/README.md

-# RAG agents for political manifestos
+# RAG agents for analyzing election manifestos

+I wrote a [LinkedIn Article](https://www.linkedin.com/pulse/prompt-engineering-election-manifesto-mihir-kurdekar-jqgrf/?trackingId=pTmbyhtVTkCUjp93YI0%2BPw%3D%3D) explaining how we can leverage LLM and prompt engineering to check election manifestos.

-I got a couple of election manifestos files for upcoming elections.
-I ran RAG to get a summary of manifestos.
+I got a couple of election manifestos files for upcoming elections in Maharashtra state assembly elections.
+I tried to RAG with chatGPT to get a summary of manifestos but ran into limit for the day after just 1 file.
-I tried to do RAG with crew AI and locally installed ollama llama3.2 LLM.
+So, I tried to do RAG with crew AI and locally installed ollama llama3.2 LLM, so I don't hit any limits.
+This code base will help you do RAG with AI agents on a document.

 ## Hardware
 Since we are doing everything locally the hardware component matters here.